-Employers may, for example, set out that alcohol during working hours amounts to misconduct or gross misconduct, meaning that employees who break the rules may face disciplinary action.
+Employers may, for example, set out that consuming alcohol during working hours amounts to misconduct or gross misconduct, meaning that staff members who break the rules may face disciplinary action.
 Others may allow moderate drinking during working hours provided that it does not impair staff members’ ability to perform their work.

 Regardless of a business’ approach towards alcohol consumption in the workplace, any workplace policy should clearly outline what is and isn’t acceptable, so that staff members know exactly where they stand.

 Staff members should carefully check employer policies to understand where they stand regarding the consumption of alcohol while at work.
-If no such policy exists, they should consider approaching their manager or HR department to seek clarification on the matter.
+If no such policies exist, they should consider approaching their managers or HR department to seek clarification on the matter.

 Staff members should also bear in mind that, even if a workplace has a more relaxed attitude towards drinking at work, alcohol should generally be consumed in moderation.
 Having too much to drink may result in lost focus and, in some circumstances, may even cause accidents and put others at risk.